jonhoo/salvo/README.md

 		},
 		{
 			"count": 10,
+			"internet": false,
 			"name": "reducers",
 		}
 	]
 }
 ```

+By default, all machines will be given a public IP address, but no
+inbound connection attempts are allowed.
+To expose port to the outside
+world, set the `expose` attribute.
+Machines in clusters marked with
+`internet: false` will not be given a public IP, and cannot have exposed
+ports.

 Salvo always provisions one extra host called `hq`, in its own cluster,
 which has a public IP address, and which exposes SSH over the internet.